hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 API for test purpose.

 For the dashboard part we will use [smashing](https://github.com/Smashing/smashing).
-If you want to test it by yourself you'll need Ruby to be installed and ready to go on your computer.
-If you're not a Ruby developer don't worry: there is very little code and it is really easy to read and to understand.
+If you want to test it by yourself you will need Ruby to be installed and ready to go on your computer.
+If you are not a Ruby developer don't worry: there is very little code and it is really easy to read and to understand.

 ## Presentation of the API